 A discreet midtown Manhattan hotel based around an innovative library concept.
 Each of the 60 rooms at the Library Hotel is assigned a unique Dewey decimal system theme based on their number.

 Think rooms filled with rare books and art based on themes such as oceanography, 20th-century literature, or middle eastern art!
 There is also a superb library-themed bar with innovative drinks such as Tequila Mockingbird and both internal and external reading rooms taking advantage of phenomenal views down 41st street to the New York Public Library.

 A one-of-a-kind hotel concept that is a must for any book lovers visiting New York City.

-A five-star property known the World over and easily one of the most luxurious hotels in NYC – the Mandarin Oriental New York provides sophisticated design, views over the entire city and an unforgettable stay.
+A five-star property known the world over.
+Easily one of the most luxurious hotels in NYC – the Mandarin Oriental New York provides sophisticated design, views over the entire city, and an unforgettable stay.

 Located in a 12-story Beaux-Arts building in the Flatiron District, the NoMad hotel brings bohemian glamour and old-world European charm to NYC.

 Spacious with intimate views and faded tapestry bring each room to life, while the free-standing claw tubs provide a splash of glamour.
 Sadly it’s rooftop bar is no longer open to the public, but the dining scene downstairs more than makes up for it with the Elephant Room, the Library Bar, and the NoMad restaurant bringing in a bevy of hospitality awards.
 This is no small part due to it’s Michelin starred celebrity chef Daniel Humm.
 Guests also get priority reservations, which is a nice touch considering the often weeks-long waiting list!

 Perfect for gourmet food lovers or couples looking for a romantic night away in Europe without the flights!

 The flagship hotel of the brand, the Park Hyatt New York, goes above and beyond.